Scalable load balancing in networked systems: A survey of recent advances: Blocking and infinite-server dynamics

 The above coupling has been schematically represented in Figure~\ref{fig:tcoupling}, and will henceforth be referred to as T-coupling, where T stands for `task-based'.
-Now we need to show that, under the T-coupling, the two systems, considered independently, evolve according to their own statistical laws.
+Now we need to show that, under the T-coupling, the two systems, considered independently, evolve according to their respective marginal statistical laws.
 This can be seen in several steps.
 Indeed, the T-coupling basically uniformizes the departure rate by the maximum number of tasks present in either of the two systems.
 Then informally speaking, the green region signifies the common portion of tasks, and the red and blue regions represent the separate contributions.
+Without loss of generality, we assume that $|\mathcal{A}_1| \geq |\mathcal{A}_2|$.
 Observe that \begin{enumerate}[{\normalfont (i)}] \item The total departure rate from $\Pi_i$ is